How is myeloma staged?

 - How it might affect you

-- How best to treat you
+- How best to treat your illness

 Staging is important as it helps your medical team decide on the best treatment for your cancer.